• Skip to primary navigation

 Sautéed veggies for Hoppin John recipe in a Dutch oven.
 Sautéed veggies and tomatoes Hoppin John Stew in a Dutch oven.
 Washing Chopped Collard Greens for Hoppin John Stew Collard greens, black eyed peas are added to the Dutch oven for this vegetarian Hoppin John Stew.

 Traditionally hoppin John stew with collard greens is cooked with some sort of cured meat or ham hock.
-But to achieve that smokey flavor in this vegetarian hoppin John recipe, I use liquid smoke.
+But to achieve that smoky flavor in this recipe, I use liquid smoke.
 It does the job without any meat (a vegetarian and vegan secret!).

 This stew is simple to make with just a bit of advance prep.
-Soaking those lucky peas (aka black eyed peas) overnight creates a most tender and creamy pea.
-In summary, here’s how to make it (see recipe card below for full details).
+Soaking the peas overnight creates a most tender and creamy pea.

 • First, soak the black eyed peas in water overnight.

-• Second, in a heavy bottom stock pot, saute the veggies; celery, bell pepper and onion.
+• Second, saute the veggies.
 Add a bit of smoky paprika and pepper flakes.

 • Third, stir in the water, tomatoes, garlic, bayleaf and soaked peas.
-Cover and cook for about 30 minutes.
+Cover and cook.

-• Fourth, while the stew is simmering away, whip up a batch of cornbread, cook the rice and chop and clean the collards.
+• Fourth, while the stew is simmering, cook the rice and prep the collards.

 • Next, once the black eyed peas are tender, stir in the collard greens.
-Lid and cook for an additional 15 minutes.
+Lid and cook just a little longer.

-• Last, stir in the rice, warm through and this hoppin john recipe is ready!
+• Last, stir in the rice, warm through and this dinner is ready!

 Vegetarian Hoppin John Soup recipe shared with cornbread in a bowl.
 Hoppin John recipe shared with cornbread in a bowl.